Kitchen Remodeling Tacoma

 What types of permits are needed for kitchen work?

-• Electrical permit: Required for new circuits, outlet additions, moving switches, installing hard-wired lighting, or appliance hookups.
-Must be inspected before walls are closed and after completion.
+• Electrical permit: for new circuits, outlet additions, switches, hard-wired lighting, and appliance hookups

-• Mechanical permit: Required for range hood installation with new ductwork or changes to existing ventilation systems.
+• Mechanical permit: for range hood ductwork and ventilation changes

 Will you handle the permit process for me?

 Yes.
-We manage the entire permitting process with the City of Tacoma on your behalf.
-What we do:
+We manage the full permitting process on your behalf.

 Can you work within my budget?

 Yes.
-We design projects at multiple finish tiers so you can control costs without sacrificing function.
-How we help you stay on budget:
+We build kitchen remodels at different finish tiers so you can control cost without giving up function.

 Are you licensed and insured?

 Yes.
-We are a licensed contractor registered with Washington State and carry full liability insurance and workers’ compensation coverage.
+We are a licensed contractor and carry liability insurance plus workers’ compensation coverage.

 Can you show me examples of your work?

 Yes.
-We maintain a portfolio of completed Tacoma kitchen remodeling projects with before-and-after photos.
-What you’ll see:
+We can share completed Tacoma kitchen remodeling projects with before-and-after examples.

 How do you handle Tacoma’s humid climate in kitchen design?